jhs/deepeval/docs/blog/deepeval-vs-trulens.md

 ### Platform

-DeepEval's platform is called Confident AI, and Trulen's platform is hidden and minimal.
+DeepEval's platform is called Confident AI, and Trulens's platform is hidden and minimal.

 <FeatureComparisonTable type="trulens::platform" competitor="Trulens" />